noblevarghese/microsoft-defender-firewall-migration-tool/README.md

 > * Make sure to set the `Redirect URI` for Web as `https://localhost`.
 > * Enable ‘Access tokens’ under Implicit grant and hybrid flows.
 > * Toggle ‘Enable the following mobile & desktop flows’ to yes under allow public client flows.
 Make a note of the `Application (Client) ID` and `Directory (Tenant) ID`.

+* In the script repository, add the `Application (Client) ID` and `Directory (tenant) ID` of the application you created earlier as comma-separated values into the `client.config` file.

+#### Switches supported by the tool
+Use the following switches (parameters) to modify the tool’s default behavior.

+* **IncludeLocalRules** — Use this switch to include all locally created/default Windows firewall rules in the export.
+Use of this switch can result in a large count of included rules.
+* **IncludedDisabledRules** — e this switch to include all enabled and disabled Windows firewall rules in the export.
+Use of this switch can result in a large count of included rules.